davidguerreromejias/stravaMetricsAPP/README.md

 This command sets up a virtual environment (if needed), installs the dependencies and starts the server.
 Once running, open `http://localhost:5000` in your browser and click "Connect with Strava".

 After authenticating you will see a modern dashboard built with Bootstrap and Chart.js displaying your statistics, a list of friends, your routes and your most recent activities.

+You can also choose how many of your starred segments are shown using the selector in the navigation bar.